ramuDotZip/SurgeSynthwavePatches/README.md

 **Anything Pluck Lead**
 A simple but versatile synth pluck sound.

+**Considerable Cutting Implement**
+I was running out of ways to say "supersaw", and well, this one isn't exactly super, but it is considerable.
+It's quite similar to GarageBand's "Anthemic Lead" in that it's polyphonic and has a sidechain-like ramp, making it good for playing chords.
+For better usage as a lead instrument, though, set it to monophonic instead.

 **Contrabrass**
 A brass stab that can be used as a bass or a lead.
 Some other useful parameters not included in the macros:
 - Amp EG Release (Lower values ~0.2s work better for a bass, and higher values ~1s work better for a lead)
 - Osc 1/2 Level
 - Filter 1 Resonance

+**Hot Saw Lead**
+A strong saw-square lead with a bit of supersaw behind it, and a bit of vibrato and portamento as well.

 **Mellow Saw**
 A calm lead instrument with a timbre somewhere between a saw and a talk box.

 **Super Simple Supersaw**
 I couldn't decide on a simple saw or a supersaw so I made one that was both.
 The "Simple / Super" macro changes the mix between them.

+**Theremin**
+It is, in fact, a theremin.
+Includes vibrato, portamento, and reverb, as well as some extra macros to change its timbre.

 **Full Orchestra**
 A pad with a rich texture resembling an orchestra.
 This one's not quite as useful for synthwave, but it still sounds pretty cool.